-2010 2011 Growth (11 vs 10)
+2011 2012 Growth (12 vs 11)

-Restaurant Receipts 10.8 11.5 6.4%
+Restaurant Receipts 11.4 12 5%

-Restaurant Purchases 3.7 4.2 10.9%
+Restaurant Purchases 4.2 4.3 1.5%

-(Source: Hong Kong Census & Statistics Department)
+(Source: Hong Kong Census & Statistics Department, US\$1=HK\$7.8)

-As Asia's most cosmopolitan city, Hong Kong boasts around 13,910 restaurants serving a wide range of world cuisines.
-These restaurants are comprised of 37% Chinese, 55% non-Chinese restaurants, and 8% fast food outlets.
-In addition, there are over 1,000 bars, pubs and other eating and drinking establishments.

-- Chinese restaurants: Chinese restaurants are popular among local citizens and tourists.
+- As Asia's most cosmopolitan city, Hong Kong boasts around 14,500 restaurants serving a wide range of world cuisines.
+These restaurants are comprised of 36% Chinese, 56% nonChinese restaurants, and 8% fast food outlets.
+In addition, there are over 1,000 bars, pubs and other eating and drinking establishments. - Chinese restaurants: Chinese restaurants are popular among local citizens and tourists.
 There are a variety of Chinese restaurants in Hong Kong serving different regional cuisines: Canton, Shanghai, Beijing, Sichuan...etc.
-A typical lunch at a nice Chinese restaurant costs around HK\$150-300 (US\$19.23-38.46) per person and a typical dinner costs around HK\$200-450 (US\$25.64-57.69) per person. - Non-Chinese restaurants: Many Hong Kong consumers enjoy western food, as do the over 41 million tourists (in 2011).
+A typical lunch at a nice Chinese restaurant costs around HK\$150-300 (US\$19.23-38.46) per person and a typical dinner costs around HK\$200-450 (US\$25.64-57.69) per person. - Non-Chinese restaurants: Many Hong Kong consumers enjoy western food, as do the over 48 million tourists (in 2012).
 5-Star and other high-end western restaurants are as likely to be patronized by locals as tourists/visitors.
 Japanese food, fast food chains, coffee houses and casual dining establishments are also increasing their presence.
-A typical lunch at a western restaurant costs around HK\$150-350 (US\$19.23-44.87) per person and a typical dinner costs around HK\$250-500 (US\$32.05-64.10) per person.

-- Fast food outlets: Fast food outlets are popular among Hong Kong consumers.
+A typical lunch at a western restaurant costs around HK\$150-350 (US\$19.23-44.87) per person and a typical dinner costs around HK\$250-500 (US\$32.05-64.10) per person. - Fast food outlets: Fast food outlets are popular among Hong Kong consumers.
 The most popular fast food chains in Hong Kong are McDonald's, KFC and Pizza Hut.
 There are also some large local fast food chains such as Café De Coral, Maxim's and Fairwood that serve both Chinese and western foods.
 Competition among fast food chains is intense, as they each try to keep meal prices competitive.
-The average cost is around HK\$30 (US\$3.85) for breakfast, HK\$50 (US\$6.41) for lunch, HK\$25 (US\$3.21) for afternoon tea and HK\$70 (US\$8.97) for dinner.
+The average cost is around HK\$35 (US\$4.49) for breakfast, HK\$50 (US\$6.41) for lunch, HK\$30 (US\$3.84) for afternoon tea and HK\$70 (US\$8.97) for dinner.
 To further meet competition, many fast food operators have renovated their outlets to make them look more modern, spacious and attractive.
-To meet the demand of a growing number of health-conscious customers, fast food chains have also introduced more new ingredients and developed healthy-food options such as salads, fruits, and fresh juices. - Coffee Shops: The coffee shop market continues to grow in Hong Kong's commercial areas.
-The two largest coffee house outlets are Starbucks operating 115 outlets and Pacific Coffee 110 outlets.
+To meet the demand of a growing number of health-conscious customers, fast food chains have also introduced more new ingredients and developed health-food options such as salads, fruits, and fresh juices. - Coffee Shops: The coffee shop market continues to grow in Hong Kong's commercial areas.
+The two largest coffee house outlets are Starbucks operating 125 outlets and Pacific Coffee 120 outlets.
 Most shops also offer basic menus consisting of muffins, pastries, cakes, sandwiches, and bottled beverages (juices and water).
 McDonald's has also vigorously expanded its McCafe in order to gain share in this growing market.
-Of its 232 outlets, 77 include a McCafe inside their shops. - Growing Trend Healthy Eating: Hong Kong's food culture is "fresh".
-Consumer preference for fresh and live products is due to tradition, as well as concern about food safety.
-Hong Kong consumers are increasingly health conscious.
-Hong Kong has over 50 small to medium size health food stores.
-The two leading supermarket chains (Wellcome and ParknShop) and drug store chains (Manning's and Watson's) also sell natural/organic products at their outlets.
-The growth of "Mix" a juice bar that also serves food is a good example of a successful "healthy" restaurant chain.
-Organic foods are also gaining popularity as evidenced by the growth of specialized retail outlets for organic foods.
-There is increasing opportunity for U.S. products and ingredients in this sector.
+Of its 235 outlets, 84 include a McCafe inside their shops.